-What’s the biggest difference between a beginner’s home studio and a professional, “Downtown” studio
+What’s the most significant difference between a beginner’s home studio and a professional facility?

 In this article, I’m going to describe the contents of a really well-stocked microphone closet, as might be found in a professional studio of some years’ standing.
 To make the job manageable, I’ll divide the microphones into several broad categories.
 It’s not out of the question for even a small home studio to be equipped with representatives from each category; to this end, I’ve subdivided the categories into price divisions.